Weather & Aviation Glossary

 Large water droplets below freezing — extremely hazardous icing

 Droplets larger than 50 microns that remain liquid below 0°C. When they strike your aircraft, they run back past protected surfaces before freezing, causing ice to form BEHIND boots and heated areas where de-ice systems can't reach.
-Even FIKI-certified aircraft may not be approved for SLD.
+FIKI (Appendix C) does not protect against supercooled large droplets; the SLD certification basis, Appendix O, is confined to transport-category aircraft, so assume your aircraft is not approved for SLD unless its AFM says so.
+CIP and IFI report an uncalibrated SLD potential index — not a probability — where a nonzero value means large droplets may be present.
 Associated with freezing rain and freezing drizzle.
 A warm nose inversion is a common setup for SLD conditions.

 Statute Miles